Charpentieria itala: subspecies, species, superspecies

 This lumping is not in accordance with the shell morphology, especially the development of lunellar and clausilium plate (types A and B), by which the eastern subspecies are well differentiated (see part 1).
 Besides, C. i. serravalensis exhibits a long principal plica, by which it differs from the other subspecies.
 According to the authors the subspecies differ morphologically hardly from one another, which means that these morphological differences have not been considered.
 In the tree of all C. i. populations examined (fig. 5) the eastern subspecies are separable, if the samples are correctly determined.
 C. itala from the region of Verona had been determined by me (Nordsieck 1963) as C. i. albopustulata, now (see part 4) classified as C. i. braunii, not as C. i. rubiginea (see part 4), C. itala from Schio as C. i. serravalensis, not as C. i. rubiginea.
 C. itala from Eisack valley (Atzwang) could be a form of C. i. braunii like the neighbouring one of Klausen-Waidbruck.
 A good example that the subspecies can be distinguished is the correction of the determination of C. itala from Meran (see part 4), which has been confirmed by the study of Xu & Hausdorf.

-It is interesting that in the tree fig. 5 along the branch of itala-E (concluded from figs. 2A and B) admixture from C. i. albopustulata (of itala-W) decreases across C. i. baldensis to C. i. braunii from Verona, C. i. itala and C. i. serravalensis (Schio), and admixture from typical C. i. serravalensis decreases across C. i. serravalensis (Meran) to C. i. serravalensis (Schio).
-The similarity of C. i. baldensis, C. i. braunii from Verona and C. i. itala with C. i. albopustulata concerning the closing apparatus (type B) is connected with the admixture from W to E.
+It is interesting that in the tree fig. 5 along the branch of itala-E (concluded from figs. 2A and B) admixture from C. i. albopustulata (of itala-W) decreases across C. i. baldensis to C. i. braunii from Verona, C. i. itala and C. i. serravalensis (Schio).
+Admixture from typical C. i. serravalensis decreases across C. i. serravalensis (Meran) to C. i. serravalensis (Schio).
+The similarity of C. i. baldensis, C. i. braunii from Verona and C. i. itala with C. i. albopustulata concerning the closing apparatus (type B) is parallel to the admixture from W to E.